davidmogar/operator-goodies/README.md

 ### Defining reconcile operations

-By using the `results.OperationResult` struct it's possible to define reconcile operations that would use the following structure:
+By using the `operations.ReconcileOperation` type and the `results.OperationResult` struct it's possible to define reconcile operations that would use the following structure:
 ```go
 func (a *Adapter) EnsureAnActionIsTaken() (results.OperationResult, error) {
     return results.ContinueProcessing()